Crabbet Arabian Stud: The Depression, World War II, and the postwar years

 Crabbet's peak year was 1929, when over 30 mares were bred.
 But as the Great Depression deepened, it affected Crabbet Park, with Lady Wentworth only breeding 8 foals in 1932, and 2 foals in 1933.
 To reduce the size of the herd, she made major sales in 1936 to the Tersk Stud of the Soviet Union, selling 25 horses, including the beautiful Skowronek son Naseem.
 The stud's financial picture also improved by selling 3 more horses to the Kellogg Ranch.
 In this period, Lady Wentworth also sold horses to Australia, Brazil, Holland and Portugal.
 Nonetheless, the Depression years resulted in the birth of many fine horses, including Sharima, Indian Gold, Indian Crown, and Sharfina.

 During World War II, Lady Wentworth's aunt, Mary Lovelace, died, leaving a large fortune.
-This inheritance was much needed and marked the end of the financial problems which had been a problem for Lady Wentworth and the Crabbet Stud.
-In the war years, even though Lady Wentworth cut back her herd due to shortages and the necessity for the Stud to be completely self-supporting in horse feedstuffs, horses such as Grey Royal, Silver Gilt, Indian Magic, Silfina, and Serafina were produced.
-While Crabbet was bombed during the war, with over 32 incendiaries dropped, all landed on farmland and no humans or horses were injured.
+This inheritance meant the end of the financial problems for Lady Wentworth and the Crabbet Stud.
+In the war years, Lady Wentworth cut back her herd due to shortages and the necessity for the Stud to be completely self-supporting in horse feedstuffs.
+Despite this, horses such as Grey Royal, Silver Gilt, Indian Magic, Silfina, and Serafina were produced.

+Crabbet was bombed during the war, with over 32 incendiaries dropped, but all landed on farmland and no humans or horses were injured.
 A Canadian Army Supply Unit took over part of the stud, with soldiers billeted in the house and even in some of the horse boxes.

-After the war, she purchased the stallions Raktha and Oran, and produced other significant breeding stock including Sharima, Silver Fire, Indian Gold, and Nisreen.
+After the war, Lady Wentworth purchased the stallions Raktha and Oran, and produced other significant breeding stock including Sharima, Silver Fire, Indian Gold, and Nisreen.
 By the time of her death in 1957 at the age of 84, she owned 75 horses, noted for their height, excellent movement and regal carriage.